realworldocaml/mdx/README.md

        required to build a project using the dune build tool.

-       It works by analysing opam package metadata and calculating a set of git tags that can be cloned into the local repository into a duniverse subdirectory.
+       It works by analysing opam package metadata and calculating a set of git tags that can be cloned into the local repository into a `duniverse/` subdirectory.
 Once the external code has been pulled into the repository, a single dune build command is sufficient to build the whole project in a standalone fashion, without opam being required.